Moving to France from the UK

 Moving abroad is no small challenge, so ahead of booking your international removals to France there is a lot to consider.
 Where to live, where to work, how to get around and how the healthcare system works are all points we consider in this article.
 Plus, we explore what Brexit may mean for those living in or hoping to live in France.

 For people seeking a better quality of life, the country of France has some serious appeal.
 Many who visit for holidays become intrigued with the relaxed way of life, great food and passion of the people.
-This is why many Brits decide to up root in the UK and move to France to build a new life with our French neighbours.
+This is why many Brits decide to uproot and begin moving from the UK to France to build a new life.

 With recent statistics showing that 148,800 British expats live in France, you are likely to find some in whichever corner of the country you travel to.
 However, some areas have a greater appeal to Brits and you will find a greater concentration in certain areas of the country.
 Unsurprisingly, many of these areas are in southern France where they benefit from stunning weather most year-round.

 The first and most popular area for Brits moving from the UK to France is that of Nouvelle-Aquitaine, with the popular city of Bordeaux at its centre.
 The appeal of this area is primarily due to its famed wine and food, as well as their relaxed way of life.
 Property in the area ranges from pretty flats in the historical centre through to grand chateaus in the surrounding country.